New Year’s Day Statutory Holiday in Ontario: Employee Guide

 The public holiday provides an opportunity for rest and reflection after New Year’s Eve celebrations, which usually include family gatherings and fireworks.

-Most provincially and federally regulated employees in the province get the day off work with pay.
+Most provincially and federally regulated employees get the day off work with pay.

-New Year’s Day occurs annually on January 1st in Ontario, the first day of the year.
+Yes.
+New Year’s Day occurs annually on Jan.
+1 in Ontario — the first day of the year.

 Is New Year’s Day a Paid Day Off in Ontario?